Credit for Child and Dependent Care Expenses

 You and your spouse (unless disabled or a full-time student) had earned income, income earned from work or self-employment, during the year.

 The care was for one or more qualifying persons.
-A qualifying person is any of the following:
+A qualifying person is:

 You paid the expenses so you could work or look for work.